 Sign up now!

 Not all lawful permanent residents choose to pursue U.S. citizenship.
 Those who wish to do so may apply after meeting certain requirements, including having lived in the U.S. for five years.
-In fiscal year 2017, 986,851 immigrants applied for naturalization.
+In fiscal year 2018, about 800,000 immigrants applied for naturalization.
 The number of naturalization applications has climbed in recent years, though the annual totals remain below the 1.4 million applications filed in 2007.

 Generally, most immigrants eligible for naturalization apply to become citizens.
 However, Mexican lawful immigrants have the lowest naturalization rate overall.
 Language and personal barriers, lack of interest and financial barriers are among the top reasons for choosing not to naturalize cited by Mexican-born green card holders, according to a 2015 Pew Research Center survey.

-By region of birth, immigrants from South and East Asia combined accounted for 27% of all immigrants, a share equal to that of Mexico.
+By region of birth, immigrants from South and East Asia combined accounted for 27% of all immigrants, close to the share of immigrants from Mexico (25%).
 Other regions make up smaller shares: Europe/Canada (13%), the Caribbean (10%), Central America (8%), South America (7%), the Middle East (4%) and sub-Saharan Africa (4%).

 Who is arriving today?

-By race and ethnicity, more Asian immigrants than Hispanic immigrants have arrived in the U.S. each year since 2010.
-Immigration from Latin America slowed following the Great Recession, particularly from Mexico, which has seen net decreases in U.S. immigration over the past few years.
+By race and ethnicity, more Asian immigrants than Hispanic immigrants have arrived in the U.S. in most years since 2010.
+Immigration from Latin America slowed following the Great Recession, particularly for Mexico, which has seen both decreasing flows into the United States and large flows back to Mexico in recent years.

 Asians are projected to become the largest immigrant group in the U.S. by 2055, surpassing Hispanics.
 Pew Research Center estimates indicate that in 2065, Asians will make up some 38% of all immigrants; Hispanics, 31%; whites, 20%; and blacks, 9%.